pludov/mobindi/README.md

 ```
 PORT=8081
 ```
+  * Metrics endpoint for monitoring using Prometheus.
+  * Improved sequence editor allowing to iterate various values of a parameter (like filters ...)

 ### Release 1.2.0 (July 2019):
   * Push notifications: Push notifications deliver system notifications on mobile, even when screen is off.
 Tab must not be closed though.